 Let the migration begin!

 After careful review and buy in from all teams, the project shifted to development.
-The Brio team expanded to include developers to handle the migration, implementation, and integrations on Pond Lehocky’s new cloud-based matter management system.
+The Brio team expanded, adding developers to handle migrating matters, implementations, and integrations on the new cloud-based matter management system.
 Their work continues today — check back for results when the project goes live.